GroupProjectSem3/Haley/retrospectives.md

 * We took a break from work together and then focussed back on the problem (delay) at hand to provide a quality work.
 * Redistributed work both report and code among the team instead of one person handling one thing only (at the end we did everything together as one team).

+## Project Retrospective Board - Sprint 7

+## Liked / Glad ##

+* Made some UI changes to the main pages
+* Designed the new landing page, login and register pages
+* Structured product development.
+* Many story points covered.
+* Constructive feedback from the supervisors

+## Learned ##

+* Implemented the graphs concept with some javascript code in front end page to show results.
+* Saving and loading of neural network model for transferable learning
+* Use of proper architecture for implementation
+* Importance of user evaluation

+## Lacked / Mad ##

+* Prioritizing the front end related work items.
+* Integration of functionalities with the front end

+## Longed For/ Sad ##

+* Integrating the backend code with model to fetch the results is still in progress

+## Action Items ##

+* Started another approach to the model code for fetching the predictions.
+* Distributed the pages among the team to achieve the front end work done.